na-na-hi/renget/archive/RibombeeFly.md

 Or so I thought, until my frantically-shifting gaze noticed something floating in the bay below.
 It was white and light blue, and blended in with the water.
 But even from this height, I could recognize the sight of Gus the Oshawott, my friend, guildmate, and fellow human-turned-Pokemon.
 He loved swimming and relaxing in the bay ever since becoming a Water-type, so it was no surprise to see him here—but it certainly felt like a surprise now, since I had been certain I was doomed.
 Now that I saw him, my hope came back to life.
 If I could land on him instead of in the water, I could survive.

 I took hold of my wings once more and maneuvered towards Gus.
 I was getting distressingly close to the surface of the bay.
 I could practically hear the water rippling.
 I screamed Gus’ name as I came down.
-His ears eventually twitched, and he opened his eyes and looked around.
+His ears twitched, and he opened his eyes and looked around.

 “Booker?”
 I heard his faint voice float up from below.
 “Huh?
 Was that...”

 “Up here!”
 I cried.
-“Help!”
+“Help!
+Catch me!”

 Gus looked up.
 After staring at the sky briefly, he finally spotted the tiny Ribombee falling nearby.
 “What!?” he shouted.
 “How—how did—never mind, just hang on!”